 b.
 300 days for government offices to review, identify, and organize assassination records.
-Section 5 of the JFK Act required each government office to review, identify and organize assassination records within its custody. ii No government office completed its work within 300 days as the statute directed, and as the Review Board terminated its operations in September 1998, some government offices still had not reviewed, identified, and organized all assassination records within their custody.
+Section 5 of the JFK Act required each government office to review, identify and organize assassination records within its custody.ii No government office completed its work within 300 days as the statute directed, and as the Review Board terminated its operations in September 1998, some government offices still had not reviewed, identified, and organized all assassination records within their custody.
 For example, the Review Board entered into memoranda of understanding with the FBI and the CIA to allow them to process selected groups of records such as duplicate documents and newly discovered CIA audiotapes from its Mexico City Station after the Review Board terminated its operations.

-The Act specifically required government office to: (1) determine which of its records fit within the statutory definition of assassination records, (2) determine which of its assassination records information from contained another government office and consult with the other office government concerning the

-There is a sufficient volume of known assassination records [for the agencies] to organize and review at the information in the record, (3) determine which of its assassination records it could release, unredacted, to the public, (4) determine which of its assassination records were eligible for withholding under Section 6 of the Act, and then prepare those records for review by the Review Board.
-To the extent that a government office had "any uncertainty" as to whether its records were "assassination record[s] governed by" the JFK Act, the Act directed the government office to transmit the records to the Review Board for a determination as to whether the records were, indeed, assassination records. "
+The Act specifically required each government office to: (1) determine which of its records fit within the statutory definition of assassination records, (2) determine which of its assassination records information contained from another government office and consult with the other government office concerning the information in the record, (3) determine which of its assassination records it could release, unredacted, to the public, (4) determine which of its assassination records were eligible for withholding under Section 6 of the Act, and then prepare those records for review by the Review Board.iii To the extent that a government office had "any uncertainty" as to whether its records were "assassination record[s] governed by" the JFK Act, the Act directed the government office to transmit the records to the Review Board for a determination as to whether the records were, indeed, assassination records.iv